99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - metadata list of key-value per object
   - name must begin with "x-amz-meta-"
   - retrieved when retrieving the object
-  - cant filter by metadata
+  - can't filter by metadata
 - tags key-val for security / lifecycle
   - useful for fine-grained permission
-  - cant filter by tag
+  - can't filter by tag
   - good for analytical purposes
 - version ID (if versioning enabled)